mblarsen/arrgh/README.md

     }
     $content->toArray(); // returns array [ 1, 2, 3, 4, 5 ];

-Note: PHP's native functions can only take arrays as paramters, so that is a limitation.
+Note: PHP's native functions can only take arrays as parameters, so that is a limitation.
 But you are not using them anyway are you?

 ## Change log

+**v0.5.0**

+* Fixed: Collapsing was not reliable, fixed + unittests added
+* Changed: `!>` replaced with option to use negative index.
+So `children.!>.name` to get name of last child is now: `children.-1.name`
+* New: Added `depth()`

 **v0.4.0**

 * New: Implements ArrayAccess and Iterator.
 Iterator returns Arrgh instead of arrays.
-* New: Arrgh objects can be passed as arguments instead of arrays.
+* New: _Arrgh_ objects can be passed as arguments instead of arrays.
 * New: _copyValue_ type functions like `array_pop` that changes the array but also returns a value now sets the array to it can be access with `toArray()`.
 * New: Default behaviour of value functions is to return the value.
 E.g. `pop()`.
 The new function `keepChain()` will return the `Arrgh` object rather than the value.

 **v0.3.0**